matter-labs/block-explorer/packages/data-fetcher/README.md

-# zkSync Era Block Explorer Data Fetcher
+# ZuluPrime Block Explorer Data Fetcher
 ## Overview

-`zkSync Era Block Explorer Data Fetcher` service exposes and implements an HTTP endpoint to retrieve aggregated data for a certain block / range of blocks from the blockchain.
+`ZuluPrime Block Explorer Data Fetcher` service exposes and implements an HTTP endpoint to retrieve aggregated data for a certain block / range of blocks from the blockchain.
 This endpoint is called by the [Block Explorer Worker](/packages/worker) service.

 ## Installation